 Dog-Friendly: with guidance

-After years of anticipation, Suiattle River Road was open to the very end.
-So we went up to Sulphur Mountain that’s long been on my list.
-HikerJim on WTA wrote a detailed report of the hike last November.
-But the snow conditions didn’t seem to have changed much since then.
+After years of anticipation, Suiattle River Road was now open to the end.
+Seizing the new opportunity, we visited this mountain, which had long been on my list.
+HikerJim wrote a detailed report of his hike on WTA last November.
+However, the snow conditions haven’t changed much.

 The trail instantly shot straight up the hill once we left the road.
-There were only a few flat areas along the way.
-We crossed one stream en route, and it was our only water source).
-But not before the path dipped downhill a short distance to a bridge.
+We crossed one stream through the few flat areas; it was the only water around.
+Soon, the path dipped a short way, leading to a bridge.

 See more trip photos here.

-The snow level was around 5000’.
-Though, we soon lost the trail to continuous snow.
-Later we saw boot tracks at the 5200′ flat area, and so I put on microspikes there.
-But I began to wonder if it was a mistake to leave my snowshoes behind.
+The snow level was around 5000′, and we soon lost the trail to continuous snow past that point.
+We later saw boot tracks at the 5200′ flat area, so I put on microspikes there.
+But I wondered if leaving my snowshoes behind was a mistake.

-Glad I was able to use the old tracks to keep from sinking too much.
-Later we went above the trees at 5800’, where the landscape slowly formed.
-Up until now, we had no views in the trees for over 4000’.
-It was also hard to see anything through the dense forest.
+I was glad we could use the old tracks to keep from sinking much.
+The landscape slowly formed once we went above the trees at 5800′.
+Until now, we’ve been in the woods for over 4000′, too dense to see anything through tree branches.

 See more trip photos here.

-We followed the old boot tracks up to the ridge.
-Before long, we reached the old lookout site at just below 6200’.
-Then traversed southeast for another .1 mile to the higher ridge bump.
-We had unobstructed views there.
+The boot tracks continued up the ridge before bringing us to the old lookout site slightly below 6200′.
+Then we traversed southeast for another .1 mile to the higher Point 6204.
+Even sitting much lower than the summit, it offered unobstructed views.

-The summit ridge was another mile east.
-Plus, it’s another 500′ higher than the lookout site.
-Though, not able to see anything past the ridgeline was a bit annoying.
-It was still early in the day.
-So I decided to try going up to the summit.
+The summit sat another mile east on the ridge, over 500′ higher than the lookout site.
+However, being unable to see anything past the ridgeline was rather annoying.
+Since it was still early, I decided to try going for the top.

 See more trip photos here.

-The tracks we had been following turned around at the lookout.
+The tracks we’ve been following turned around at the lookout.
 And what do you know?
-The snow deepened right away as we began moving farther east.
+Immediately, snow deepened as we began moving farther east on the ridge.
 Meanwhile, I cursed myself for not bringing the snowshoes.

-We stayed on and south of the crest.
-Then we carefully made our way around the two knobs.
-The terrain there was steep with lots of crusty snow.
-Microspikes did ok there.
-But crampons surely would’ve provided much better traction.
+We traversed on and south of the crest before carefully bypassing the two knobs below the top.
+The terrain there was steep, with a crusty layer of snow.
+Microspikes did fine, but crampons would’ve provided much better traction indeed.

 See more trip photos here.

-The east slope didn’t have as many trees.
-Plus, it also looked like avalanche terrain.
-So we stayed close to the ridge instead.
-Then we moseyed our way up to the top through trees.
+The east slope didn’t have as many trees but looked prone to avalanches in today’s conditions.
+So we hugged the crest for safety as the pups followed closely behind.
+Before long, we were moseying our way to the top through trees.

-Summit was still under the snow, except for a few exposed boulders.
-But we steered clear from the corniced west side, as it’s a sheer drop into Lookout Lake Basin.
-The pups and I enjoyed the panoramic view for over an hour.
-Then we slowly made our way down.
+Apart from a few exposed boulders, the summit was still under the snow.
+Meanwhile, we steered clear from the corniced west over the sheer drop into Lookout Lake.
+The pups and I savored the scenery for over an hour before leaving.

 See more trip photos here.